modio/modio-docs/public/en-us/features/monetization/marketplace/onboarding.md

 Now that you’ve verified and onboarded your team, you are able to turn on and adjust the marketplace functionality for your game:

+- Virtual Currency or USD Pricing - Define if content will be sold with a price in virtual currency (players buy virtual currency packs, and then use that virtual currency to purchase content) or USD Pricing (players purchase content directly at a set price in USD or local currency on external platforms).
-- **Virtual Currency name** - This defaults to ‘creator credits’ but allows you to change the name of your Virtual Currency.
-This name will be shown anywhere the Virtual Currency is referenced within your marketplace.
+- **Virtual Currency name** - The default name for virtual currency is cogs, but you can change the name of your virtual currency to something that matches your game context.
+This name will be shown anywhere the virtual currency is referenced within your marketplace.
 - **Minimum and maximum price** - These values restrict content sold in the marketplace to be limited to prices within this range.
 - **Default price** - Sets the default/recommended value populated in the price field when creators set up their content for sale.
 - **Transaction revenue split** - Allows you to change the default revenue share split between creators and you as the game publisher.
 You can see which share each party will get in the split calculator on the right side.